 Volume measures the ROI ceiling.
 A workflow that processes 50,000 cases per year at 25 minutes per case represents 20,000+ hours of annual labor.
 A workflow that runs 50 times a year is a rounding error.
 Volume is the non-negotiable axis — without throughput, no automation pays back.
 Score it: 1 = under 1,000 cases/year, 3 = 10,000–50,000, 5 = 100,000+.

 Variance is where LLMs eat RPA's lunch.
 RPA breaks on variance — every new path through a process needs a new rule.
-The rule of thumb: a process with more than ten to fifteen variants is a poor RPA candidate.
-LLMs handle variance by reading the case, interpreting context, and applying judgment to anomalies rather than failing on them.
-A high-variant process (4–5 on this axis) is exactly where you want a language model.
+Research confirms LLMs outperform standard methods on task grouping and labeling in process-mining-to-RPA workflows, achieving average NMI scores of 0.75 using GPT-4 on task clustering[13].
+A high-variant process (score 4–5) is exactly where you want a language model.
 Score it: 1 = 1–3 variants (pure RPA), 3 = 10–20 (borderline), 5 = 30+ (LLM territory).

 Structure measures input parsability.
 A fully structured workflow — every input a database field, every decision rule-based — does not need an LLM.
 RPA or a deterministic rule engine handles it cheaper.
 When inputs include unstructured text (emails, PDFs, free-form comments, contracts), audio, or contextual judgment (is this expense within policy?), the calculus flips.
 Score it: 1 = fully structured, 3 = mixed, 5 = primarily unstructured or judgment-required.

 The model produces a ranked list.
-Workflows above 40 are real AI candidates — high enough volume to justify investment, high enough variance that RPA fails, unstructured enough that LLMs beat rule engines.
+Workflows above 40 are real AI candidates.
 Workflows between 15 and 40 are tool-selection conversations: some are clean RPA, some need better data first, some belong on the future roadmap.
 Workflows under 15 are usually best left alone.
-The ROI ceiling does not justify the build cost.

 A five-step sequence that takes raw system event data to a prioritized shortlist.
 Sequencing is the leverage point